kyma-project/kyma/docs/headless-cms/03-03-markdown-documents.md

 ---
 ```

 - The `title` metadata defines the title of your document.
+If you want the title or its part to display inside quotation marks, place it between additional, single quotation marks or use a backslash (**/**) before the quoted word.
+See the following examples:
+  - ✅ `title: '"Transport is closing" error'`
+  - ✅ `title: \"Transport is closing" error`
+  - ⛔️ `title: "Transport is closing" error`

 - The `type` metadata groups single documents together.
 Multiple documents that use the same `type` generate a grouping.
 For example, if you have multiple tutorials, you can group them under a navigation node called **Tutorials**.

 >**NOTE:** If there is only one document of a certain type, remove the `type` metadata, so that the document displays well in the UI.